kylemulka/SQL-Portfolio/README.md

 I created questions that I believe are complex and are realistic questions that Data Analysts need to answer.

-In these questions, I demonstrate my ability to use window functions, multi-joins, CTEs, subqueries, and more.
+In these questions, I demonstrate my ability to use window functions, multi-joins, CTEs, subqueries, conditionals, and more.

 Please reference the "DVD Rental Schema.pdf" file to see the full schema